c-chiniquy/iglo/docs/README.md

 ## Contributing

-You contributions are greatly appreciated!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

 ## Authors